pranjol123/VangtiChai/VangtiChai/README.md

-Bangladeshi Currency Changing Application for android Has been made using flutter and Dart
+Bangladeshi Currency Changing Application for android.
+It has been made using flutter and Dart.
-Tested on nexus emulator
+It was tested on nexus emulator.